Ward Lake (Alaska): World War II

-Once the US entered the Second World War the CCC was disbanded and the camp briefly became a staging ground area for engineering troops during the winter of 1940-41, it was then unoccupied during the following winter.
+Once the US entered the Second World War the CCC was disbanded and the camp briefly became a staging ground area for engineering troops during the winter of 1940–41, it was then unoccupied during the following winter.

 In June 1942 the Battle of Dutch Harbor along with the Japanese occupation of Attu and Kiska signalled the start of the Aleutian Islands Campaign.
 The native Unangan villagers of the settlements west of Dutch Harbor were evacuated for their safety, however the evacuation was disorganized and the first arrangements for where the evacuees should stay were only made during transit.
 Ward Lake was chosen as one of these sites and hosted 157 people from the villages of Akutan, Biorka, Kashega, Makushin and Nikolski starting in August 1942, almost three times the intended capacity of the camp.

 Conditions at the camp were difficult from the beginning with an unsanitary outhouse, no running water, no telephone and there was a lack of medical help when someone got sick.
-However due to their proximity to Ketchikan the villagers were able to travel into the town for work.
+However, due to their proximity to Ketchikan the villagers were able to travel into the town for work.

 Due to these conditions, Ward Lake was the second deadliest camp, recording 20 deaths among the villagers, including four of the five newborns, mostly from pneumonia and tuberculosis.

 Their presence in what was a recreation spot for the people of Ketchikan also caused tensions when they were accused of causing health hazards as the pollution from the camp entered the waterway as the sceptic facilities were being used by more people than they were constructed for.

 In May 1944, 46 people from the villages of Biorka, Makushin and Kashega were moved to the Burnett Inlet.

-As the war was nearing its end in April 1945 the villagers left Ward Lake to return back to the Aleutian Islands.
+As the war was nearing its end in April 1945 the villagers left Ward Lake to return to the Aleutian Islands.